akashnaokar/cv_challenge/README.md

 <strong>Again: It does not matter how "good" your model tackles the task - but your validation accuracy should be >60% to ensure that the pipeline runs as expected.</strong>

 # Submission
 You submit your challenge result by sending us a link to a github repo, containing all your code (as the requested jupyter notebook files!).
 Send the link to your HR contact person.
 Note: To verify that section 1 was done as expected, please include only ONE dataset sample/files in the repo but not the whole dataset.
+Ensure that your code is well commented and formatted.